DrewBoiii/Homework/README.md

 # Car sales
-Service that can sold yout junk.
+Service that can sold your junk.